back

 SimHub Automatic calibration may not work well for WHEELS SLIP in AMS2.

-My claim: ratio of tire slip to grip is more useful feedback than slip alone.
+My claim: tire slip/grip ratio is more useful feedback than slip alone.

 This ratio usefully modulates haptic frequency, but also mutes output when ratio is small.

-I was discussing with @RangeyRover about some custom SimHub plugin for longitudinal acceleration
+While discussing with @RangeyRover about a SimHub plugin for longitudinal acceleration

 that ratio was simple and seemingly good enough.